jesmcc/GroceryCompare/README.md

 # GroceryCompare
-Compares grocery prices between NZ supermarkets with flask!
+Scraper for comparing grocery prices between NZ supermarkets - with flask!
 Currently comparing Countdown, New World and PaknSave.